-The Redmond Campus Building, constructed in 2005, was LWTech's first to earn the Silver rating and also the first in city of Redmond's to be constructed to meet LEED Silver Standards.
+The college currently leases out its Redmond Campus Building to the City of Redmond.
+The building was constructed in 2005, and was LWTech's first to earn the Silver rating and also the first in city of Redmond's to be constructed to meet LEED Silver Standards.

 "The LEED rating is based using strategies to improve performance in energy savings, water efficiency, carbon emissions reduction, improved indoor environmental quality and stewardship of resources," explains Bill Thomas, VIce President of Administration.
 "We are committed that all new campus construction will be built to at least the LEED Silver Standing."

 Chapter 9 - The college will value the environment and strive to promote conserving natural resources and the goals of the Growth Management Act and Sustainable Practices Executive Order.
 The college will promote sustainable practices and sustainability education at the college and in the community.